omero/gatsby-casper/src/content/great-catsby.md

 ---
-title: Great Gatsby
+title: The Great Catsby
-image: img/marvin-meyer-794521-unsplash.jpg
+image: great-catsby.jpg
 date: '2019-01-01'
 excerpt: ''
 tags: []
 draft: false
 contentType: Page
 updated_at: '2019-07-16T23:14:55.919Z'
-author: Another Author
+author: jmolivas
 ---
 In my younger and more vulnerable years my father gave me some advice that I’ve been turning over in my mind ever since.